 USAID views projects as vehicles for operationalizing conceptual approaches for achieving the results identified in a CDCS; establishing a linked and rational basis for selecting project implementing mechanisms and partners; and monitoring and evaluating progress toward the IRs, DOs and Goal of a CDCS.
 Rather than emerging from separate assessments of problems in sectors, USAID project designs review and confirm or modify problem analyses carried out when a CDCS was prepared.
 For the same reasons, USAID projects derive their Purpose and Goal, along with the performance indicators that measure them, from the CDCS they support, as illustrated below.

-The illustration above, a variation on one included in USAID’s Project Design Guidance, shows the relationship between a DO and associated IRs in a CDCS to the Goal and Purpose of a USAID project in a Logical Framework.
+The illustration above graphically captures USAID’s intent in ADS 201, by showing the relationship between a DO and associated IRs in a CDCS to Results Framework to the Goal and Purpose of a USAID project in a Logical Framework.
 The figure depicts three tools, each of which are the focus of this kit: